ebicoglu/AbpWindowsService/README.md

 ### Set log file path

 By default Windows Service runs as local System account and Serilog will write the logs under `C:\Windows\System32`.
-So you can set the log file as static.
+To overcome this, you can set the log file as static path.
 Below code lets Serilog write to the Logs folder under your Windows Service installation directory.

     Log.Logger = new LoggerConfiguration()
     .MinimumLevel.Debug()